harshkasyap/harshkasyap.github.io/research.md

 ## 🎓 Openings for Students

-If you're a student interested in working with me on any of these topics — whether you're an undergraduate, master's, or PhD aspirant — feel free to [email me](mailto:harshkasyap@gmail.com).
+If you're a student interested in working with me on any of these topics, whether you're an undergraduate, master's, or PhD aspirant, feel free to [email me](mailto:harshkasyap@gmail.com).

 ---